DTS-STN/Data-Patterns/README.md

 # Data-Patterns

+This project is now deprecated, further work is being done on the [DECD-Design-System](https://github.com/DTS-STN/DECD-Design-System).

 ([Français](#Modèles-de-données))

 Reusable design patterns and components that give people more power over their data and help teams build more trustworthy digital services.